PowerShell/PSResourceGet/help/Register-PSResourceRepository.md

 The Register-PSResourceRepository cmdlet registers a repository for PowerShell resources.

 ## EXAMPLES
-These examples assume that the repository we attempt to reigster is not already registered on the user's machine.
+These examples assume that the repository we attempt to register is not already registered on the user's machine.
 ### Example 1
 ```
 PS C:\> Register-PSResourceRepository -Name "PoshTestGallery" -URL "https://www.powershellgallery.com/api/v2"